department-of-veterans-affairs/vets-website/_education/4-work-study-non-college-degree-program.md

 Yes, if:

 - You qualify for the GI Bill®
--	You enroll in a non-degree program at an approved institution
+-	You enroll, or plan to enroll, in a non-degree program at an approved institution

 #### Who is covered